unlhcc/hpc-intro/_episodes/12-cluster.md

 ~~~
 {: .output}

-The admin explains that Lola has to work with this remote shell session in order to run programs on the cluster.
+The admin explains that Nelle has to work with this remote shell session in order to run programs on the cluster.
 Launching programs that open a Graphical User Interface (GUI) is possible, but the interaction with the GUI will be slow as everything will have to get transferred through the WiFi network her laptop is currently logged into.
 Before Rob continues, he suggests to leave the cluster node again.
-For this, Lola can type in `logout` or `exit`.
+For this, Nelle can type in `logout` or `exit`.

 ~~~
 $ logout